elsell/open-baby/README.md

 # Open Baby

+> [!WARNING]
+> Open Baby is under active development and cannot be trusted
+> for daily use at this time.

 Open Baby is a super simple way to log every day events for your baby.

-Log feeds, diapers, and pumping from a minimal interface designed to be used by exhaused parents.
+Log feeds, diapers, and pumping from a minimal interface designed to be used by exhausted parents.

 While there are many apps that do just that, Open Baby is intended to be a no-frills, open-source, alternative that puts you in complete